davidkim10/wp-review-gate-plugin/readme.md

 # WordPress Review Gate Plugin

-Packaged the <a href=https://github.com/davidkim10/jquery-review-gate>jQuery library</a> I created and turned it into a WordPress plugin :)
+Packaged the [jQuery library](https://github.com/davidkim10/jquery-review-gate) I created and turned it into a WordPress plugin :)

 ## Plugin Description